ProfessorJames/hangman/README.md

 This command-line game is a fun and interactive way to test your vocabulary and word-guessing skills.
 Challenge yourself or play with friends to see who can guess the hidden word correctly.
 ### Deployed website [Hangman](xxx/ 'Hangman')

+## Contents

+## Purpose

+The purpose of this programme is to make an interactive Hangman cli game for users to play.

+This programme is developed to demonstrate competency in python programming and is for educational purposes.

+## Program Flowchart

 # How to Play
 Hangman is a word-guessing game where one player (the computer) thinks of a word, and the other player (you) tries to guess that word by suggesting letters.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game) 'Hangman').